Syrian army deploys across Hama after attack

 Their patrol had gone to the highway "in response to calls by citizens after several cars were subjected to theft and terror on the highway," the agency said.

-(Additional reporting by Joseph Logan in Dubai, Washington bureau; writing by Dominic Evans; editing by David Stamp)
+(Additional reporting by Joseph Logan in Dubai, Washington bureau; writing by Dominic Evans; editing by Alistair Lyon)